Do-jime

 Do-jime (胴絞, Dō-jime) is a chokehold in judo.
 It is one of the twelve constriction techniques of Kodokan Judo in the Shime-waza list.
 Do-jime is one of the four forbidden techniques, Kinshi-waza.
-Do-jime is also a prohibited technique in Judo competitions, and is considered a 'slight infringement' according to IJF rules, Section 27: Prohibited acts and penalties, article 21.
+Do-jime is also a prohibited technique in Judo competitions, and is considered a 'major infringement', which awards the executer (Tori) with Hansoku-make (disqualification) according to IJF rules, Section 18.2.2: Prohibited acts and penalties, article 21.